FrustratedGameDev/Papers/FinalReport/finalReport.md

 * size

 #### Dimensions - Round 3
 After combining from the previous round we actually found that two of our papers had the exact same ratings on the grid.
 This means that they didn't contain any unique dimensions captured in our grid and so we removed one paper from the grid.
-This paper was Product Development in Japanese TV Game Software [cite].
+This paper was Product Development in Japanese TV Game Software [6].
 We again tried to capture the more general ideas behind the dimensions now that we had fewer to look at and were able to reduce down to the following list:

 * autonomy from funding
 * developer motivation